16 May How to Smart Size Your Sales Team to Maximize the Recovery

 Before you could say, “What a great first quarter!”, bad news about a new dreaded virus from the east, was spreading as fast as the virus itself.
 And now?
 No point in telling you what you already know or fear.
 In no time, your “Outside” salesforce found themselves trapped at home.
 Some of them had to adapt quickly to working remotely – something they weren’t hired or trained to do.
 The salespeople were learning new words such as “empathy” and offering “compassion” for their prospects/clients’ calls.
 They also began to learn a new set of bonding skills in an effort to determine one’s status.
 It continues today.
 And don’t even bring up the pipeline…

 There are numbers to be met, revenue projections to be changed.
-Over the next few weeks, you will be closely examining your sales team.
+Over the next few weeks, you will be closely examining your sales team and your sales growth.
 Your questions include:

 How real is their pipeline now?